ELanning/checkr/README.md

 A `checkr.js` file should contain a single array of functions to run on save.

-Each function is passed the `file` being saved, and a function to `underline` code.
+Each function is passed the `file` being saved or opened, and a function to `underline` code.

 ```
 file {